 A fingerprint is unique.
 A strand of DNA (unless you have an identical twin) is unique.
 A code stamp for a cryptocurrency is unique by design.
 You, as a singular human being flowing through the cosmological spacetime — is unique.

 But your new product or service?
-Really?
+Or a specific feature?
+Please.

 My wristwatch is unique because no other watch has the same exact configuration of molecules.
 No other watch is sitting on my left wrist at this very moment.
 In that sense, my watch is unique.

 Unique this and unique that.
-Okay, so?

 Beyond describing what’s truly unique by design or purpose, the term doesn’t really mean anything.
 It’s reduced to corporate cringe the very moment you type it into the headline of your press release.

 Or worse: Your PR copy is just crap that’s all dancing and all singing.

 “You are not special.
 You’re not a beautiful and unique snowflake.
 You’re the same decaying organic matter as everything else.
 We’re all part of the same compost heap.
 We’re all singing, all dancing crap of the world.”― Tyler Durden (Chuck Palahniuk), Fight Club

 Frankly, trying to make crap dance and sing to stand out is an all too common approach, don’t you think?1